Current Travel Restrictions & Requirements

 At this time, there is a 10-day quarantine restriction for all in-bound visitors to the Hawaiian Islands.
 However, there is a pre-travel testing option that will allow travelers an alternative, allowing them to bypass Hawaii's quarantine restrictions, as long as they bring along proof of a negative COVID-19 test from a state-approved trusted testing partner.
 All travelers must have their negative test results prior to departure as an alternative to Hawaii's 10-day mandatory quarantine.
 If you are still trying to decide which Hawaii Island to visit, the following information should aid you in making the best choices.

-- Hawaii's pre-travel testing procedures for domestic U.S trans-Pacific, inter-island, and international travel can be found on our Hawaii COVID Testing Requirements →
+- Hawaii's pre-travel testing procedures (including Pre-Clear) for domestic U.S trans-Pacific, inter-island, and international travel can be found on our Hawaii COVID Testing Requirements →

 - A complete list of the trusted travel partners, currently approved by the state of Hawaii, for pre-travel testing can be found here: Hawaii Trusted Travel Partners & Test Costs →